digital-skills-for-researchers/slideshows/_modules/version-control/creating-a-github-account/index.md

         ### Company

-        This field is optional, and is there to help GitHub users to identify each other.
+        This field is optional, and exists to help GitHub users identify each other.

     - content: |